fossasia/eventyay-tickets/video/docs/developer/api/chat.rst

 only that it includes the ``"replaces"`` key.

-If you're trying to send a direct message to a user who blocked you, or to a channel you have no permission sending to, you will receive an error with code ``chat.denied``.
+If you're trying to send a direct message to a user who blocked you, or to a channel you have no permission sending to, or to edit/delete a message you may not modify, you will receive an error with code ``chat.denied``.
 If your body is invalid, you will receive one of the following error codes:

 * ``chat.empty``
 * ``chat.unsupported_event_type``